Dynamic tables

 Accessing data in RAM is much faster than accessing data on the disk.
 In the YTsaurus system, you can set up a table so that its data is permanently stored in memory.
 This drastically increases the speed of table operations.
 This method has certain limitations:

-• The use of dynamic in-memory tables does not affect the levels of isolation, consistency, or fault tolerance.
-The data of such tables is still stored in chunks of the distributed storage, in-memory mode only means that in addition to the disk the table data is also stored in RAM.
+The use of dynamic in-memory tables does not affect the levels of isolation, consistency, or fault tolerance.
+The data of such tables is still stored in chunks of the distributed storage: in-memory mode only means that in addition to being stored on the disk, the table data is also stored in RAM.

 Hash tables to read by key